IslamKhSh/Xdimen/README.md

 > > Predefined sets for common devices:
 >  - `phonePortrait`: common phones in portrait orientation.
->  - `phoneLandscape`: common phones in portrait orientation.
+>  - `phoneLandscape`: common phones in landscape orientation.
 >  - `tabletPortrait`: common tablets in portrait orientation.
->  - `tabletLandscape`: common tablets in portrait orientation.
+>  - `tabletLandscape`: common tablets in landscape orientation.
 >  ####
 >  - `devicesInPortrait`: common phones and tablets in portrait.
 >  - `devicesInLandscape`: common phones and tablets in landscape.